Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: INTRODUCTION

 Prior works have explored data-level fusion~\cite{yin2023rotating,hu2023dexterous,huang20243dvitac} that directly combines raw or preprocessed inputs from different sensors—for example, combining point clouds and tactile data within a unified 3D representation~\cite{huang20243dvitac,yin2024learning}.
 This straightforward strategy typically involves simple concatenation, helping to preserve fine-grained details from each modality.
 However, such data often exhibits heterogeneous characteristics, including differences in spatial resolution, sampling rates, and noise distributions.
 Direct concatenation can therefore introduce challenges with respect to aligning and integrating sensor data across these dimensions.

 In addition, researchers have also explored feature-level fusion \cite{li2019connecting,dave2024multimodal,lin2024learning,liu2024masked}.
 These works primarily encourage the network to fully leverage both unique and shared information from each modality to form a more comprehensive representation of the current state.
 However, they overlook that different modalities require varying levels of attention at different manipulation stages~\cite{badde2020modality}, and in some cases, additional modalities can even be a distraction~\cite{guzey2024see,he2024foar}.
 Predicting contact probability to modulate sensory features is one strategy to address such distractions.
 FoAR~\cite{he2024foar}, for instance, implements this concept by using its contact predictions to adjust force features from end-effector force/torque in real-time, helping to avoid noise interference.
-However, it relies on a predefined threshold to label contact and assumes that vision features always dominate.
-In contrast, the force signal evolves with physical interaction, capturing contact state and interaction progression, and provides a natural guidance signal for attention modulation across modalities without task-specific assumptions or manual labels.
+However, it relies on a predefined threshold to label contact and assumes that vision features always dominate, which limits its scalability.